 Where to Find App Developers for Your Project?
 A Guide Through Reliable Sources

-When to look for an app developer
+When is it time to look for a mobile app developer?

 It’s good that they know what they want to build before they find a good app developer: it’s easier to estimate the time needed to build the app.
 However, in many cases, there are a lot of assumptions in such requirements, including the target group’s needs or preferences.